 - Mental health crises

 - Substance use concerns

 - Any other kind of emotional distress

-You can also dial 988 if you are worried about a loved one who may need crisis support.
+You can also contact the 988 Lifeline if you are worried about a loved one who may need crisis support.

-For questions about the 988 program, please email 988ProgramInfo@doh.wa.gov.
+For questions about the 988 program at the Washington State Department of Health, please email 988ProgramInfo@doh.wa.gov.
 Do not use this inbox if you or someone you know needs crisis support.
-Instead, call, text, or chat 988.
+Instead, call, text, or chat the 988 Lifeline.

-- You can call, text, or chat 988 on your cell phone, land line, or voice-over internet devices.
+- You can call, text, or chat the 988 Lifeline from your cell phone, land line, or voice-over internet devices.

-- 988 is confidential, free, and available 24/7/365, connecting those experiencing a mental health, or suicidal crisis with trained crisis counselors.
-Those who are worried about a loved one who may need crisis support can also dial 988.
+- The Lifeline is confidential, free, and available 24/7/365, connecting anyone experiencing a mental health or suicidal crisis with a trained crisis counselor.
+If you are worried about a loved one who may need crisis support, you can also contact the 988 Lifeline.

 House Bill 1477 and the Creation of 988